Würzburg radar

 The low-UHF band Würzburg radar was the primary ground-based tracking radar for the Wehrmacht's Luftwaffe and Kriegsmarine (German Navy) during World War II.
 Initial development took place before the war and the apparatus entered service in 1940.
 Eventually, over 4,000 Würzburgs of various models were produced.
-It took its name from the city of Würzburg.
+It took its name from the city of Würzburg in Bavaria.

-There were two primary models of the system.
+There were two important models of the system.
 The first Würzburg was a transportable model that could be folded for transit and then brought into operation quickly after emplacement and levelling.
 The A models began entering service in May 1940 and saw several updated versions over the next year to improve accuracy, notably the addition of conical scanning in the D model of 1941.
-The larger Würzburg-Riese was based on the D model but used a much larger parabolic reflector to further improve resolution at the cost of no longer being mobile.
+The larger Würzburg-Riese (giant) was based on the D model but used a much larger parabolic reflector to further improve resolution at the cost of no longer being mobile.

-As one of German's primary radars, the British spent considerable effort countering it.
-This culminated in the February 1942 Operation Biting that captured components of an operational A model.
-Using the information from these components, the Royal Air Force introduced Window and a series of white noise radar jammers known as "Carpet" to interfere with their operation.
-Late in the war, the first jammers using the more advanced angle deception jamming technique were introduced.
+As one of Germany's primary radars, the British spent considerable effort countering it.
+This culminated in February 1942 with Operation Biting, in which components of an operational A model were captured.
+Using information from these components, the Royal Air Force introduced "Window" (chaff) and a series of white noise radar jammers known as "Carpet" to interfere with their operation.
+Late in the war, the British introduced the first jammers using the more advanced angle deception jamming.